 If you’re interested in completing a hike during your trip, you can take on several trails at Bukhansan National Park.
 There’s also the well-marked Inwangsan Trail, which will take you through a picturesque fortress.
 You can find out more about the Inwangsan hike here.

 Nami Island is famous for being the location where the popular K-Drama television show ‘Winter Sonata’ was shot.
 It is a frequently visited day trip option due to its scenic redwood and pine trees and is particularly stunning in the autumn.

 Extra tips for visiting Seoul

-In South Korea, popular apps like Google Maps or Apple Maps don’t work like they do in most countries.
+In South Korea, popular apps like Google Maps or Apple Maps don’t work as they do in most countries.
 While you can still get reliable public transport information with Google Maps, you won’t be able to get information on walking or driving distances.
-That’s why you should download and use local map apps such as Naver Maps or Kakao Maps instead in Seoul.
+That’s why you should download and use local map apps such as Naver Maps or Kakao Maps while in Seoul.

 Seoul’s metro system is one of the most renowned in the world.
 Trains are clean, punctual, and frequently departing.
 It’s best to avoid taxis in Seoul as the metro system will most likely get you to your destination perfectly fine, at just a fraction of the price.